Meet Our Staff

 Jeffrey Jones is a residential counselor who has acquired extensive experience working and volunteering as a personal recovery mentor and peer counselor.
 Jeff co-founded a non-profit that advocates for homeless individuals assimilating back into society.
 He has a passion for helping others achieve their goals.

 His personal experience combined with his academic knowledge makes Jeff an energizing spirit that encourages strength and hope in everyone he meets.
 Jeff has an infectious joy for life.

 Patricia graduated from Chapman University in Orange, California with a master’s degree in psychology.
 She brings more than fifteen years of experience in mental health and addiction treatment, program managing and social work to New Day Rehab.
 Patricia has worked with many diverse populations throughout the years.
 Additionally, she adds over thirty five years of experience with the Twelve Step Program to her credit.
 While in graduate school, she taught HIV/AIDS courses in various juvenile detention facilities in and around Antelope Valley.

 Patricia strongly believes that there is hope for everyone when it comes to recovering from addiction as long as they are given the right treatment and educated with the appropriate information.

-Patricia is an Oblate of the Order of St. Benedict and has volunteered at St. Benedict’s Abbey in Valyermo, California for the past few years.
+Patricia is an Oblate of the Order of St. Andrews and has volunteered at St. Andrews Abbey in Valyermo, California for the past few years.